-The Group is currently holding a position on refrigerant gas that it uses at 3 of its cold store sites.
-It is expecting to trade some of this volume during 2013.
+The Group is currently holding a position on refrigerant gas that it uses at 2 of its cold store sites.
+It is expecting to continue to trade some of this volume during 2014.

-The main risks arising from the Group's financial instruments are interest rate risk, liquidity risk and refrigerant gas price risk.
+The main risks arising from the Group's financial instruments are interest rate risk and, liquidity risk.
 The Group's policies for managing each of these risks are summarised below.